 The goal of the online course evaluation process is to ensure that the online courses being taught are similar in scope, quality, and requirements as the same courses taught in a traditional format.
 Further, the evaluation is meant to develop the skills of online instructors and for the methods, techniques, and best practices in online instruction to be shared among peer faculty members.
-To that end, the online evaluation process is designed primarily to review and improve the online course delivery and content.
-However, for teaching faculty members who regularly teach online courses as part of their teaching load, the online course evaluation should be used by the evaluation team as an additional peer review of teaching in the contract, regular or tenure review facets of faculty evaluation, though it may not take the place of the formal classroom observations as described in Articles 10 and 11 of this agreement.
-If an online course is chosen for evaluation, at least one evaluator must have experience/training in online course teaching/evaluation.
+At least one evaluator must have experience/training in online course teaching/evaluation.